QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 ## Long Simulation

-The following graph shows the par value of government debt and the flat rate tax on labor income  for a long simulation for our sample economy.
+The following graph shows the par value of government debt and the flat-rate tax on labor income  for a long simulation for our sample economy.

 For the **same** realization of a government expenditure path, the graph reports outcomes for two economies